CricketBr/Crickets-Shorthand-Site/reading-material/carry-on-jeeves-orthic/carry-on-main.md

 Last updated 2025-07-09.

-Contact and licence at {{site.url}}. xxx
+Contact and license at {{site.url}}. xxx

-Text from [Project Gutenberg](https://www.gutenberg.org/ebooks/65974) .
-Licence statement at end.
+Text from [Project Gutenberg](https://www.gutenberg.org/ebooks/65974) . license statement at end.

 All Comments Welcome.